CfSOtago/energyPAPs/savePAP.md

 Randomised control trials

 ## Sample recruitment
-Stratified random address-based sampling using an initial letter and follow-up house call to recruit household to sample and install electricity monitor.
+Stratified random address-based sampling to provide an address list using English IMD deciles for OAs as a strata.
+Random selection of Census OAs within each IMD strata, random selection of ~30 addresses within OAs.
+Addresses sent an initial letter and follow-up house call to recruit household to sample and install electricity monitor.

 ## Research methods
  * 15 min whole-household kWh consumption data
  * repeated household surveys and time-use diaries to co-incide with trial interventions

 ## Sample size and justification
 4,000 (1,000 for a control group and 1,000 each for 3 subsequent intervention groups).
-Sample size based on statistical power analysis using the Irish CER Demand Response Trial dataset to test the samples required to detect >= 6% evening peak period (16:00 - 20:00) consumption reduction. ~10% over-recruitment in each sample to allow for attrition.
+Sample size based on statistical power analysis using the Irish CER Demand Response Trial dataset to test the samples required to detect >= 6% evening peak period (16:00 - 20:00) consumption reduction.
+6% selected based on literature review of similar studies.

+~10% over-recruitment in each sample to allow for attrition.

 ## Allocation to study groups (if any)
 Pre-recruitment random allocation of selected addresses to control or intervention groups.